 Work out x and y.

 Every week my exam classes must complete a past exam paper for homework.
-The lesson it is due in is always given over to working through the paper as a class.
+The lesson it is due in is always given to working through the paper as a class.

-In the final exam all students are judged on their ability to answer the same questions.
+In the final exam, all students are judged on their ability to answer the same questions.
 They can not choose which questions, or they will lose marks.
 Therefore, I have the same expectation for every student to attempt every question regardless of their self-perceived ability.
-Maybe they cannot achieve all 5 marks on a 5-mark question, but they could achieve 2 or 3 marks if they were given enough time.
+Maybe they cannot achieve all 5 marks on a 5-mark question, but they could achieve 2 or 3 marks if given enough time.